awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 ## Examples<a name="docker-volume-examples"></a>

+The following are examples showing the use of Docker volumes\.

 **To provide nonpersistent storage for a container using a Docker volume**

 In this example, you want a container to use an empty data volume that you aren't interested in keeping after the task has finished\.
-For example, you may have a container that need to access some scratch file storage location during a task\.
-This task can be achieved using either a Docker volume\.
+For example, you may have a container that needs to access some scratch file storage location during a task\.
+This task can be achieved using a Docker volume\.

 1. In the task definition `volumes` section, define a data volume with `name` and `DockerVolumeConfiguration` values\.
-In this example, we specify the scope as `task` so the volume will deleted once the task stops, set autoprovision to `true` so the volume will be created for us, and use the built\-in `local` driver\.
+In this example, we specify the scope as `task` so the volume is deleted after the task stops, set autoprovision to `true` so that the volume is created for use, and use the built\-in `local` driver\.

    ```
    "volumes": [